 - The top five male and female finishers will be the first five eligible runners of each sex to cross the finish line.

-- Participants from the 2015 Championship in San Francisco may not be included on a team scorecard in any division for any of the 2015 regular Series races.
-These participants are eligible to be part of a corporate team roster and run in 2015 Corporate Challenge races, but they cannot score.
+- Participants from the 2016 Championship may not be included on a team scorecard in any division for any of the 2016 regular Series races.
+These participants are eligible to be part of a corporate team roster and run in 2016 Corporate Challenge races, but they cannot score.

 - Company teams representing retail stores that predominantly feature running shoes and apparel are not eligible for overall team awards.